 There are three primary reasons for rhinoplasty: aesthetic, medical, and trauma.
 Patients come to me for cosmetic nose surgery because they are dissatisfied with the shape or size of their nose.
 Some patients have a large bump in the nose, some people have a large bulb or droop at the tip, and still, others are unhappy with the size, in general, of their nose.
 These individuals undergo rhinoplasty to be happier with their appearance.

 Studies estimate that about 80% of people have a deviated septum.
 The nasal septum is the cartilage that runs vertically in the nose.
 When it’s off-center, it’s called a deviated septum.
 Depending upon the degree of deviation, patients can have trouble breathing through the nose; they may snore during sleep and are likely to have more frequent sinus infections.
 Repair of a deviated septum does not alter the shape or size of the nose, because the goal is to realign the septum to allow for easier breathing, not to reshape the nose.
 This type of nose surgery, called a septoplasty, is often covered by health insurance, while cosmetic rhinoplasty is not.

 Does Rhinoplasty Fix a Broken Nose?

 Michiganders of all ages love to exercise.
-Going nose-to-nose with the competition during high school and college football, soccer and other games, competitive running, and other physical activities can result in a broken nose, as can car accidents and simple slips on the rug.
-Most rhinoplasty procedures to repair a broken nose are covered by insurance.
+Going nose-to-nose with the competition during high school and college football, soccer, and other games, competitive running, and other physical activities can result in a broken nose, as can car accidents and simply slips on the rug.
+Most rhinoplasty Michigan procedures to repair a broken nose are covered by insurance.